-The United Arab Emirates has recently announced massive changes to the country’s criminal and civil legislation.
-These amendments comprised of the decriminalization of the consumption of alcohol.
-The president of the UAE, Sheikh Khalifa bin Zayed Al Nahyan, has issued the federal law decrees that tend to alter the penal code, criminal procedural laws, civil transactions, and personal status regulations to boost up the legislative environment of the UAE as a whole.
+The United Arab Emirates announced significant changes to the nation’s criminal and civil laws on November 19, 2020.
+This involves the legalization of alcohol drinking.
+To improve the legal climate in the UAE, Sheikh Khalifa bin Zayed Al Nahyan, the country’s president, issued federal law decrees that change the criminal code, criminal procedural rules, civil transactions, and personal status regulations.